 Pre-AT students should become familiar with the General Information section of this catalog, which covers many regulations that affect all Drake University students.
 The College of Pharmacy and Health Sciences also has a number of specific regulations and requirements that must be met to progress through the Pre-AT curriculum.
 Some of these are listed below; others are available in the College Student Handbook (http://www.drake.edu/cphs/handbookspolicies/).

 Many courses have prerequisite requirements.
 Admission to a course is denied if prerequisite courses have not been successfully completed.
 Therefore, deviations from the curriculum as it is structured require careful consideration.
 Course prerequisites may be found in the area of the catalog.

 Students may apply a maximum of nine hours of elective coursework on a credit/no credit basis toward graduation.
 Courses regularly graded on a credit/no credit basis are not included within the 9 hours maximum.
 The student must have a minimum cumulative GPA of 2.75 before registering in a course on a credit/no credit basis.

-Pre-AT students are assigned a faculty member as their academic adviser.
-Faculty advisers help students:
+Pre-AT students are assigned a faculty member as their faculty mentor.
+Faculty mentors help students:

 The information in this catalog does not constitute a contract between the university and the student.
 The university reserves the right to make changes in curricula, admission policies and processes, tuition and financial aid, academic standards and guidelines, student services and any other regulations or policies set forth in this catalog without giving prior notice.